fredclausen/ansible-adsb/README.md

 So, you like your cluster but want more....clustery goodness?
 I'm with you.

 Adding nodes is super easy!
-Create a temporary inventory file with either `[master]` or `[worker]` section in it, and follow the formatting convention in the main inventory file as discussed in [Getting your node IPs](#getting-node-ips) with the new IP address(es) of the new nodes.
+After your OS is installed and ready to provision, create a temporary inventory file with either `[master]` or `[worker]` section in it, and follow the formatting convention in the main inventory file as discussed in [Getting your node IPs](#getting-node-ips) with the new IP address(es) of the new nodes.

 Issue the following commands to provision the new node: